Loading...

 Match the theme to how it is conveyed in the text.

-So we have the themes here: loss, discrimination, belonging, and how it could be conveyed in the text: Characters grapple with the consequences of their actions and learn the importance of standing up against injustice.
+Characters grapple with the consequences of their actions and learn the importance of standing up against injustice.

 By the end of the text, August has formed strong bonds with many of his classmates and children in his year.

-The Pullman's family dog, Daisy is put to sleep after an illness.
+The Pullman's family dog, Daisy, is put to sleep after an illness.

 Via talks about her experiences of her Latino grandmother passing away.

-Good to be back with you.
+Okay, good to be back with you.

-And discrimination is conveyed through the characters grappling with the consequences of their actions and learning the importance of standing up against injustice.
+The discrimination is conveyed through the characters grappling with the consequences of their actions and learning the importance of standing up against injustice.

 Well done if you made these connections.

-Early on in the text, August overhears his father saying to his mother that August going to school is "like a lamb to the slaughter."
-This describes a situation where someone is unaware of impending danger or harm.
+Early on in the text, August overhears his father saying to his mother that August going to school is like a lamb to the slaughter.

 Refer to the text.

 Why do you think both August's father and August both use this phrase?
-Pause the video while you refer to the text and reflect on your answer to this question.
+Pause video while you refer to the text and reflect on your answer to this question.

 Let's see what Aisha has to say.

-"I think August's father knows how tough middle school is going to be, let alone if you have a characteristic that makes you different."
-"August understands how protected he was by his family.
+"I think August's father knows how tough middle school is going to be, let alone if you have a characteristic that makes you different.

 Precepts are a moral lesson or guiding principle.

-These are shown in the appendix, pages 311 to 313.
+These are shown in the appendix pages 311 to 313.

 Referring to these pages, reread the precepts chosen by Mr. Browne.